akka/akka/akka-docs/src/main/paradox/common/cluster.md

 statistics, calculated from heartbeats received from other nodes, and is trying to do educated guesses by taking multiple factors, and how they accumulate over time, into account in order to come up with a better guess if a specific node is up or down.
-Rather than just answering "yes" or "no" to the question "is the node down?" it returns a `phi` value representing the likelihood that the node is down.
+Rather than only answering "yes" or "no" to the question "is the node down?" it returns a `phi` value representing the likelihood that the node is down.